emaloney/MBDataEnvironment/README.md

 <Include file="landing.xml"/>
 ```

-According to the declarations above, the `onboarding.xml` file will be included only if the value of `$isFirstLaunch` evaluates to `true` in a boolean context, while the `landing.xml` file is included unconditionally.
-And if `onboarding.xml` *is* included, any declarations contained within will be processed before any declarations from `landing.xml`.
+According to the declarations above, the `onboarding.xml` file will be included only if `$isFirstLaunch` evaluates to `true` in a boolean context, while the `landing.xml` file is included unconditionally.
+Further, if `onboarding.xml` is included, any declarations it contains will be processed before any declarations from `landing.xml`.

+> `<Include>` tags are always processed *before* any other declarations in an MBML file.

 #### Variables